deemp/flakes/manager/template/README.md

 ## Quick start

-1. If you haven't yet started `VSCodium`, open it:
+1. If you haven't yet started `VSCodium` from this flake:

     ```terminal
     nix develop
     # if you haven't yet written
-    # or have already changed
+    # or have already changed the settings
     write-settings-json
     codium .
     ```